 Is Building a Luxury Villa in Greece a Good Investment?

-For many international buyers, the answer is yes — if the right location and property strategy are chosen from the beginning.
+For many international buyers, the answer is yes—provided that the right location and property strategy are chosen from the beginning.

 Greece combines several advantages that make it attractive for villa investors: